XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Avail.md

-The cancellation policies or penalizations may be displayed in the response, provided that the parameter <CancellationPolicies> is set as true in the request and that the provider supplies this information in the availability call.
+The cancellation policies or penalizations may be displayed in the response, provided that the parameter <CancellationPolicies> is set as true in the request and that the supplier supplies this information in the availability call.